Below are some Frequently Asked Questions to help you feel prepared and equipped for the camping season.

 You can access the Cabin Connection here: https://rallyhood.com/417160.

-All campers are responsible for bringing and preparing their own meals, unless camp meals are purchased ahead of time in ActiveNet at the time of making your reservation.
+Weekend Camping: Meals are not included.
+Groups are responsible for bringing and preparing their own food unless meal service is purchased in advance through ActiveNet at the time of reservation.
 Meals cannot be purchased onsite.

-Each unit at camp includes a shelter with an oven, stove, and refrigerator.
+Each unit includes a shelter with an oven, stove, and refrigerator.

 We are able to accommodate most dietary needs, such as vegetarian or dairy-free options.
-However, please note that our kitchens are not allergen-free, and all food is prepared in shared spaces.
+However, our kitchens are not allergen-free, and all food is prepared in shared spaces.
 While we do not serve nut products, we cannot guarantee the absence of cross-contamination.

 Dietary needs must be submitted through the Weekend Camping Roster Submission form no later than 2 weeks prior to your campout (if applicable).